journey-ai/-for_project4-Traffic-Sign-Detection-and-Recognition/README.md

 Databased used was the GTSRB (German Traffic Sign Recognition Benchmark)

+trainingModel.py - For training the neural network

 road_sign2.1.h5 - The trained neural network

 tester.py - Tests the network on traffic signs in the images folder
 - To change what image is tested change the path used in the cv2.imread function (5 images included)

+dataAug.py - Used to visualise different data augmetation techniques on a given image